-“Ironically, the last few years, it seems like it has not been at the forefront like it is this year because of the Play-In,” Kerr said.
+“Ironically, the last few years, it seems like it has not been at the forefront like it is this year because of the play-in (tournament),” Kerr said.
 “More teams felt like they were in it.
 This year, it’s pronounced just because of the circumstances and where a lot of teams are — injuries, starting rebuilds, that sort of thing.
 I know the league is really concerned about it, as they should be.
 It’s not good for the fans, for the league itself.
 They’re considering everything.
 It’s a really tough issue.”

 Kerr also sees the issue from the perspective of teams jockeying for lottery positions, knowing that one of the top picks in the 2026 draft could be a franchise-altering player.